-When considering the appropriate wire size for a circuit, don't forget to take the circuit length into consideration.
+When considering the appropriate wire size for a circuit, don't forget to consider the circuit length.
 Electrical wire, no matter what material it is made out of, has a certain resistance to it.
 With an increase in cable length, the resistance causes a voltage drop in the circuit.Continue to 5 of 8 below.

 05 of 08

 Bathrooms are damp and have special needs when wiring them.
-This article will help you install appropriate electrical wiring to cover lighting, air flow, and safety devices in your bathroom.
+Learn how to install appropriate electrical wiring to cover lighting, airflow, and safety devices in your bathroom.
 Everything from watertight lighting fixtures in bathing areas to effective ventilation to GFCI outlets for safety should be observed.

 06 of 08

-Here are some great tips for determining the proper wire gauge, ampacity, and the maximum wattage allowed.
+Learn some tips for determining the proper wire gauge, ampacity, and the maximum wattage allowed.
 Determining the proper size wire to use can be easy if you know what amperage and wattage a wire can carry per wire gauge.
-The trick is to have the right sized wired fitted to the power demand it will have on the circuit.
+The trick is to have the right-sized wired fitted to the power demand it will have on the circuit.

 07 of 08